 - Computer technology

 Additional standards exist for those who want to perform work within hyperbaric conditions (such as underwater welding within a hyperbaric chamber).

-If you wish to obtain certification beyond the entry-level Tender/Diver credential, then additional minimum qualifications apply.
+Additional minimum qualifications apply if you wish to obtain certification beyond the entry-level Tender/Diver credential.
 Full information on the ANSI/ACDE Minimum Standard for Commercial Diver Training and the prerequisites for its various credentials are available on the ADCI website.